-- Moving Expense Incentive: To assist homeowners with relocating to a new home, owners will be offered a \$5,000 moving incentive. - Rental owners and other property type owners that do not have belongings in the buyout property will not be eligible for the moving expenses incentive.

-LMI Incentive: To assist the most vulnerable homeowners with relocating to a new home, \$25,000 will be offered to LMI citizens.
-LMI citizens are classified as those who have an income of 80% or less of the AMI for the county they reside in.
+- Moving Expense Incentive: To assist homeowners with relocating to a new home, owners will be offered a \$5,000 moving incentive. - Rental owners and other property type owners that do not have belongings in the buyout property will not be eligible for the moving expenses incentive. - LMI Incentive: To assist the most vulnerable homeowners with relocating to a new home, \$25,000 will be offered to LMI citizens.
+LMI citizens are classified as those who have an income of 80% or less of the AMI for the county, they reside in. - Market Adjustment Incentive: To assist the homeowner with the relocating to a new home in their community.
+The Market Incentive is designed to supplement the pre-disaster value of the home to reach a "fair price" determined by SCOR that will allow a current homeowner to purchase a similar home in the non-flooding portion of their community. - o If the property has not been occupied after purchase, the owner will not be eligible for the market adjustment incentive. - o If the property has been occupied, either as the owner's residence or a rental property, a market adjustment incentive will be offered.
+The market adjustment incentive is determined as the difference between the current appraised FMV and the highest appraised Pre-Disaster FMV.
+Occupancy can be documented either through proof of primary residency (Income Tax Return, Property Tax Homestead Exemption for year of disaster, Proof of FEMA or SBA Disaster Assistance, Utility Bill, Vehicle Registration, or Government Benefits Receipt), OR for rental properties a current lease and/or verified history of rental payments.

 Owner(s) that exceed the maximum \$250,000 award due to the appraised value will be reviewed on a case-by-case basis and may be considered for an exception.
 Owners will be allowed to submit a written request to the project coordinator.
 Owners may include an independent appraisal to request an exemption.
-These requests will be reviewed by the Mitigation Special Case Panel, and the extenuating circumstances will be documented and approved on an asneeded basis.
+These requests will be reviewed by the Mitigation Special Case Panel, and the extenuating circumstances will be documented and approved on an as-needed basis.